Skip to main content

 http.getNextPayloadPart id:int256 seqno:int max_chunk_size:int = http.PayloadPart;

-In response, we will receive:
+In response, we will receive the following information:

 http.payloadPart data:bytes trailer:(vector http.header) last:Bool = http.PayloadPart;